flaviotordini/http/README.md

 # A wrapper for the Qt Network Access API

 This is just a wrapper around Qt's QNetworkAccessManager and friends.
-I use it in my Qt apps at https://flavio.tordini.org .
+I use it in my apps at https://flavio.tordini.org .
 It has a simpler, higher-level API and some functionality not found in Qt:

 - Throttling (as required by many web APIs nowadays)
 - Automatic retries